felipesabino/felipesabino.github.io/_posts/2014-08-31-i-f***ing-did-it.md

 ## Jekyll and Github

 I am so surprised to see how technically simple it was have this blog up and running, but how hard it was to fill it up with (at least some) content.
-If you thinking about your blog, here are soe thoughts on why I chose Jekyll and Github.

-After some basic research trying to find the easiest\*, fastest and cheapest way possible to have a blog system, I end up sticking with the [Jekyll](jekyllrb.com) + [Github](https://github.com) solution and here are some reasons why:
+After some basic research trying to find the easiest\*, fastest and cheapest way possible to have a blog system, I end up sticking with the [Jekyll](jekyllrb.com) + [Github](https://github.com) solution.
+If you thinking about having your own blog, here are some thoughts on why I chose Jekyll and Github:

 ### Static content only